UNITED STATES AIR FORCE ORDERS OF BATTLE

 Stations

-Assignments and attachments
+Assignments

 Components

-Establishments do not have components listed because of the sheer number assigned at any given time.
 Units with components; for example an Aerospace Rescue and Recovery Squadron’s detachments, are listed alphabetically or numerically.

 Weapon systems

 The aircraft and/or missiles used by an organization appear in this section.
-Aircraft are listed by series and number and when available by model (B-52H or KC-135A).
-Missiles are listed by their official designation and popular names (SM-65 Atlas, LGM-25C Titan II, LGM-30G Minuteman III).
-The time period during which the organization possessed the weapon systems are listed.
-(RF-101A, 1959-1965).
-When available and pertinent, exact dates in which the organization received or disposed of its weapon systems are covered in the operations section.
+Aircraft are listed by series and number (B-52 or KC-135).
+Missiles are listed by their official designation and popular names (SM-65 Atlas, LGM-25 Titan II, LGM-30 Minuteman III).
+Exact dates an organization officially receives or divests of a weapon system is often difficult to ascertain.
+As such, only the year the organization receives the weapon system is presented. the When available and pertinent, exact dates in which the organization received or disposed of its weapon systems are covered in the operations section.
 No attempt is made to list the weapon system’s manufacturer or the official or unofficial nickname, unless there is a possibility of confusion.
 For example the B-26 will be identified as either the B-26 Marauder or B-26 Invader.

 Commanders

-Commanders of the organization are listed chronologically, along with the highest rank attained during the command tenure.
+Commanders of an organization are listed chronologically, along with the highest rank attained during the command tenure.
 When an organization was active but not manned, the statement "none (not manned)" and double dates appear.
-If a commander was at first temporarily and then permanently appointed, the commander's name will be followed by a date and a parenthetical "temporary," followed by a second date and parenthetical "permanent."
+If a commander was at first interim and then permanently appointed, the commander's name will be followed by a date and a parenthetical "interim," followed by a second date and parenthetical "permanent."
 In some cases the inclusive dates for a given commander are not known.
 In those cases, the entry “#” followed by a month and year indicate the earliest or latest date known for that commander to be in command of the unit indicated.

 Name, date—date the officer took command